 Private Investigator Liz Talbot thinks she’s seen another ghost when she meets Calista McQueen.
 She’s the spitting image of Marilyn Monroe.
-Born precisely fifty years after the ill-fated star, Calista’s life has eerily mirrored the late starlet’s—and she fears the looming anniversary of Marilyn’s death looming, Calista fears she’s next in line for a tragic finale.
+Born exactly fifty years after the iconic bombshell, Calista’s life is a déjà vu of Hollywood tragedy.
+And with the anniversary of Marilyn’s death looming, Calista fears she’s next in line for a tragic finale.

 Praise for Lowcountry Bombshell